-Pakistan lawmakers set to pick former petroleum minister Abbasi as PM
+Pakistani lawmakers elect ousted PM Nawaz Sharif's ally as replacement

 Khan, who agitated with street protests until the Supreme Court took up a corruption case against Sharif, has called the family a "monarchy" and accused it of trying to turn the country into a personal fiefdom.

-Shahbaz, now chief minister of the vast eastern province of Punjab home to more than half of Pakistan's 190 million people, will have to resign and fight a parliamentary by-election before he can take over as prime minister.
+Shahbaz, now chief minister of eastern Punjab province that is home to more than half of Pakistan's 190 million people, will have to resign and fight a parliamentary by-election before he can take over as prime minister.

-His aides say he is likely to usher in a new personal style of government, while probably continuing his brother's focus on huge infrastructure projects and policies favoring business.
+Aides say he is likely to favor a new personal style of government, while probably continuing his brother's focus on huge infrastructure projects and policies favoring business.

 Western-educated Abbasi, who started his career as a businessman, has spent most of his political life by Sharif's side.
 He was jailed after Pakistan's powerful military staged a coup in 1999 to topple a previous Sharif government.

-As minister of petroleum and natural resources in Sharif's last cabinet, he championed Pakistan's push to build liquefied natural gas (LNG) infrastructure and alleviate crippling energy shortages.
+As minister of petroleum and natural resources in Sharif's last cabinet, he championed a push to build liquefied natural gas (LNG) infrastructure and alleviate energy shortages.

-The LNG push has attracted foreign companies, who now see Pakistan as one of the world's fastest-growing markets, having initially paid it little attention.
+The effort has attracted foreign companies, who now see Pakistan as one of the world's fastest-growing markets.
 Growth will increase fivefold, Abbasi told Reuters last month.

-The opposition has also accused Abbasi of corruption over the bidding for an LNG deal in the southern port city of Karachi, citing a National Accountability Bureau (NAB) inquiry case filed in 2015 that alleges procurement irregularities.
+The opposition has also accused Abbasi of corruption over the bidding for an LNG deal in southern Karachi, citing a National Accountability Bureau (NAB) inquiry case filed in 2015 that alleges procurement irregularities.

-The NAB case has made little progress and Abbasi has denied any wrongdoing, with PML-N allies saying the opposition wants to detract from the success of the LNG effort.
+The NAB case has made little progress and Abbasi has denied wrongdoing, with PML-N allies saying the opposition wants to detract from the success of the LNG effort.

-A senior Pakistani gas official said one of the two bidders for the contract was disqualified by British consultants hired by the U.S. Agency for International Development (USAID), leaving a clear winner.
-The rejected bidder's price was also higher, the official added.

 In Pakistan's rough-and-tumble politics, charges of corruption against leading politicians are common and several figures, including opposition leader Khan, face court cases.